stolostron/rhacm-docs/release_notes/known_issues.md

 ## _etcd-operator_ does not reconcile the cluster

-When you upgrade your OpenShift Container Platform cluster and the etcd persistence is not enabled, your managed clusters are removed.
-You lose most data.
+When you upgrade your OpenShift Container Platform cluster and the etcd persistence is not enabled, the `etcd-operator` does not reconcile you managed clusters.
+As a result, your managed clusters are removed and you lose most data.